St. Pete Youth Farm continues to flourish

-Placed in various spots at the St. Pete Youth Farm is art made by local St. Petersburg Artists or by the
+Placed in various spots at the St. Pete Youth Farm is art made by local St. Petersburg Artists or by the farm’s ambassadors.

-Image courtesy of Alisha Durosier | The Crow’s Nest
+Photo by Alisha Durosier | The Crow’s Nest

 By Alisha Durosier

-When the first group of teens met at the Enoch D. Davis Center regarding the St. Pete Youth Farm, Collaboration Manager, Carla Bristol, called them angels.
+When the first group of teens met at the Enoch D. Davis Center regarding the St. Pete Youth Farm, collaboration manager, Carla Bristol, called them angels.
 Bristol painted them a picture of their unique position.
 She described a plane sitting on a runway fully fueled, and that all they had to do was get it off the ground.
 At this time, the St. Pete Youth Farm was a pilot program, but they were given almost an acre of land and at least a year’s worth of funding.

 Within four years, St. Pete Youth Farm’s angels developed into its ambassadors, paid teens who worked on the farm Monday through Thursday, and the empty plot of land behind the Enoch D. Davis center became filled with rows of healthy plants, a greenhouse and vibrant multicolored art.

 “That six-week pilot has now grown into what we see is more than over four years of work,” Bristol said.
-“It’s more than what I’d hoped for…nobody could have known that right here in the middle of, what they used to call midtown, that we are farm-raising Tilapia.”
+“It’s more than what I’d hoped for … nobody could have known that right here in the middle of, what they used to call midtown, that we are farm-raising Tilapia.”

 It was just last year when the farm received electricity and established its greenhouse, after receiving a $25,000 grant from Ford Motor Company Fund along with additional funding from USF St. Petersburg.
 The greenhouse houses the farm’s farm-raised tilapia along with fruits and vegetables that are also fertilized by the fish, allowing plant growth year-round.
 The farm is even quickly becoming a hub for others to learn how to grow their own food, with Bristol leading mini garden workshops every month.